 Pay attention to seasonal patterns

 Perch behavior changes throughout the year.
-In spring and fall, they often move shallow to feed.
+In spring and fall, they often move shallow to look for food.
 During summer, they may retreat to deeper, cooler water.
 In winter, they typically hold near the bottom in deeper areas.

 Fish during prime times